jonohanekom/topsky-wxr-radar-bridge/README.md

 This server acts as a drop-in replacement for the RainViewer API.
 When the TopSky plugin requests weather radar tiles, the server:

 1. **Receives the tile request** (including non-standard TopSky/EuroScope routes with lat/lon).
-2. **Converts lat/lon to OWM tile coordinates** (if needed).
+2. **Determines tile strategy**: For high-resolution requests, calculates multiple source tiles needed for stitching.
-3. **Fetches the corresponding radar tile** from OpenWeatherMap using your API key.
+3. **Fetches radar data** asynchronously from OpenWeatherMap using concurrent requests for optimal performance.
+4. **Creates composite tiles** by stitching multiple OWM tiles together for enhanced resolution and custom dimensions.
-4. **Processes the image** to ensure maximum compatibility (RGBA, 256x256, no advanced PNG features).
+5. **Processes the image** to ensure maximum compatibility (RGBA, configurable dimensions, optimized PNG format).
-5. **Returns the PNG tile** to the client.
-If OWM returns an error or the area is out of range, a blank tile is returned.
+6. **Returns the PNG tile** to the client.
+If OWM returns errors or areas are out of range, blank tiles are returned.
-6. **Serves a RainViewer-compatible weather-maps.json** for time navigation.
+7. **Serves a RainViewer-compatible weather-maps.json** for time navigation.

 ---